paulmupenda/Haskell/README.md

 This repository includes Haskell base training.

-The exercises in this repo come from the
+The exercises in this repo come from the  IOHK haskell cours ** Here is the Github repo https://github.com/input-output-hk/haskell-course
-## IOHK
-** Here is the Github repo https://github.com/input-output-hk/haskell-course

 ** Here is the Youtube's video https://www.youtube.com/playlist?list=PLNEK_Ejlx3x1D9Vq5kqeC3ZDEP7in4dqb